 And this is where you have an advantage: as a proper adult, you’re fully cognizant of the challenge you’re undertaking and understand that learning guitar doesn’t happen with a flick of a magic wand.
 In order to play the guitar, you need to practice the guitar.

 This doesn’t mean that practicing your new instrument is a horrible task.
 But you will need to concentrate, make a few compromises, and apply a bit of self-denial, will power and a heck of a lot of motivation to achieve satisfactory results.

 While children are hoping for quick results, you know that you’ll have to face a few challenges in your quest to become a guitarist, and without motivation, you won’t succeed.

 Do you know how to stay motivated, and when to practice the guitar?

 Even if you’re determined to practice your tabs and strumming patterns every night, you might still falter every now and then.
 One way to stay motivated is to make an effort to meet and surround yourself with other people who also enjoy the guitar and who won’t leave you to face your challenges on your own.

 There are plenty of online music forums where people can talk about their passion for playing guitar, and talk about their struggles with fretting and fingerpicking, as well as their successful solos.

 Then there’s meeting your new music teacher.
-It might seem like a small thing, but having regular beginner guitar lessons with a good teacher makes a big difference in staying motivated.
-A guitar teacher will help keep you on track, give your corrections when you need them, and help you recognize and celebrate your successes and progress.
+It might seem like a small thing, but having regular beginner guitar lessons near me with a good teacher makes a big difference in staying motivated.
+A guitar teacher will help keep you on track, give you corrections when you need them, and help you recognize and celebrate your successes and progress.